hex-ci/atom-tree-view-sort/README.md

 # tree-view-sort package

-Add a sort feature for the Atom tree-view package.
+Add a sorting feature for the Atom tree-view package.

 ## Features

-### Sort Type
+### Sort By

 * File name
 * File extension name